 Overall Chapter Report Comments:

-This chapter is motivated and active-many great accomplishments this year and was able to meet objectives.
-Obviously has some dedicated members and faculty appears to be involved overall.
+This chapter is motivated and active – many great accomplishments this year and was able to meet objectives.
+Obviously some dedicated members and faculty appear to be involved overall.
 We think the chapter is great and is probably working to its full potential.
 Our only suggestion is to take advantage of their standing in the local section and as members of the local section become more involved both as members of the local section and by partnering with the local section.

 The 2010-11 award winning chapters will be recognized in the November/December issue of “in Chemistry” magazine and at the ACS Student Chapter Award Ceremony that will be held at the 243rd ACS National Meeting in San Diego, CA.

 Dr. LeRoy Peterson named Board of Trustees Research Scholar Oct 2011